 I love all things birth and early parenting and I strongly believe women should be given informed choice when it comes to their care, their births and beyond.
 I support women in whatever choices they make and believe women are the experts in their bodies.

-I am a former Secondary School teacher and I live in Mirfield with my husband Adam, our three young children and our King Charles spaniel.
+I am a former Secondary School teacher and I live in Mirfield with my husband Adam, our four young children and our King Charles spaniel.

 In August 2012 I was halfway through my first pregnancy, I was excited to become a mum for the first time, however I was petrified of labour and birth.
 I associated birth with extreme pain and lack of control.
 These thoughts made me feel very anxious.
 Whilst out shopping for baby I bumped into an old friend who’d just birthed a beautiful baby boy.
 She looked fantastic and spoke really positively about her birth.
 She told me that she had studied Hypnobirthing and how brilliant it had been.
 Little did I know that this conversation would change my life.

 When I returned home I quickly researched Hypnobirthing and the more I read about it the more I realised that it would make a massive difference to my attitude to birth.
 I then booked a one to one course for my husband and I.

 I loved the course and I suddenly became excited about the birth rather than anxious about it.
 I developed full trust in my body and realised that birth was not something to fear and that it needn’t be an excruciatingly painful, traumatic experience.
 I saw that actually birth could be pretty magical!

 Adam, my husband also really enjoyed it (despite his initial skepticism!) he felt that he would have a part to play in the birth and felt confident that he wouldn’t be the spare part that his friends told him he’d be!